 (Amended by Ordinance Nos.
 136677, 149110 150993, 158149 and 160883, effective June 9, 1988.)
-The Bureau of Fire, Rescue and Emergency Services shall consist of the Chief Engineer (generally referred to as the Chief of the Bureau) and such other employees as the Council may provide.
-The mission of the Bureau of Fire, Rescue and Emergency Services shall be to secure a fire-safe environment, to respond to and manage non-fire emergencies, and to perform non-emergency services of public benefit.
-The Bureau of Fire, Rescue and Emergency Services shall be comprised of the following divisions:
+Portland Fire & Rescue shall consist of the Chief Engineer (generally referred to as the Chief of the Bureau) and such other employees as the Council may provide.
+The mission of Portland Fire & Rescue shall be to secure a fire-safe environment, to respond to and manage non-fire emergencies, and to perform non-emergency services of public benefit.
+Portland Fire & Rescue shall be comprised of the following divisions: